-The source interface argument specifies which interface to use when sending requests to the AUS.
+The source interface keyword and argument specify which interface to use when sending requests to the Auto Update Server.
 If you specify the same interface specified by the management-access command, the Auto Update requests travel over the same IPSec VPN tunnel used for management access.

-The verify-certificate keyword verifies the certificate returned by the AUS.
+The verify-certificate keyword verifies the certificate returned by the Auto Update Server.

-Step 2 (Optional) To identify the device ID to send when communicating with the AUS, enter the following command:
+Step 2 (Optional) To identify the device ID to send when communicating with the Auto Update Server, enter the following command:

-The identifier used is determined by using one of the following parameters:
+The identifier used is determined by specifying one of the following parameters:

-- hardware-serial-Use the security appliance serial number. - hostname-Use the security appliance hostname. - ipaddress-Use the IP address of the specified interface.
-If the interface name is not specified, it uses the IP address of the interface used to communicate with the AUS. - mac-address-Use the MAC address of the specified interface.
-If the interface name is not specified, it uses the MAC address of the interface used to communicate with the AUS. - string-Use the specified text identifier, which cannot contain white space or the characters ', ", , >, & and ?. - Step 3 (Optional) To specify how often to poll the AUS for configuration or image updates, enter the following command:
+- The hardware-serial argument specifies the adaptive security appliance serial number. - The hostname argument specifies the adaptive security appliance hostname. - The ipaddress keyword specifies the IP address of the specified interface.
+If the interface name is not specified, it uses the IP address of the interface used to communicate with the Auto Update Server. - The mac-address keyword specifies the MAC address of the specified interface.
+If the interface name is not specified, it uses the MAC address of the interface used to communicate with the Auto Update Server. - The string keyword specifies the specified text identifier, which cannot include white space or the characters ', ", , >, & and ?. - Step 3 (Optional) To specify how often to poll the Auto Update Server for configuration or image updates, enter the following command: